-Unlike in medicine, a postmortem doesn’t necessary mean that the project failed.
+Unlike in medicine, a postmortem doesn’t necessarily mean that the project failed.
 It might have, but a postmortem can also follow a successful end of the project.
-That’s because a ever project has its share of wrong turns and misadventures, which a postmortem examines to figure out how not to make the same mistakes twice.
+That’s because every project has its share of wrong turns and misadventures, which a postmortem examines to figure out how not to make the same mistakes twice.

-Together, a premortem and a postmortem are helpful tools to understanding the underlying currents in a project, how they carry it one way or the other.
+Together, a premortem and a postmortem are helpful tools for understanding the underlying currents in a project and how they carry it one way or the other.
 The more knowledge you have of what makes your project tick, the more likely you can run it like clockwork.

 ProjectManager Can Implement Premortem Lessons